Bricks & Mortar retailers won’t die, they’ll evolve. Donna North, Dressipi’s Co-Founder discusses a new and exciting

 It’s these three pain points that drive shoppers into the arms of online – yet they are all straightforward to resolve.

-Adding motivation requires a mix of approaches – but at the core is one to one personalisation.
+Adding motivation requires a mix of approaches – but at the core is one to one personalization.
 Without knowing each shopper at an individual level it’s impossible to understand the intent at that specific point in time and to respond appropriately.
 While motivation is driven by need or inspiration, it is mostly self-serving.
-Having access to data and insight that can predict consumers behaviour in real time (or in some cases ahead of time) will be essential.
+Having access to data and insight that can predict consumers behavior in real time (or in some cases ahead of time) will be essential.

 For example, if a retailer knows I am in the market for a new dress they could tailor my shopping experience to suit, guiding me to the best possible products and giving me the confidence to purchase it by showing me how I can wear it with the jacket I bought last week.
 This is a real advantage for the bricks & mortar retailers who have the greatest opportunity since well over 80% of transactions take place in-store.

 Finally, there are the new experiences which in our opinion will be driven by the mix of data, technology, machine learning and humans all working together.

 The shopper who enters the store has high expectations of the experience, not just the purchase, and this is where retailers can excel.
 A physical space can evoke emotion and drive a connection, which is far more difficult to conjure in an online environment.
 The key here will be agility.
-Whilst the basics will be omnipresent (recognition, data collection, personalisation, frictionless try on, collect and check out), the future experiences will continually evolve and serve a range of purposes from creating brand affinity, rewarding loyalty, helping shoppers discover and learn or just promoting convenience, such as Zara’s self-service check out.
+Whilst the basics will be omnipresent (recognition, data collection, personalization, frictionless try on, collect and check out), the future experiences will continually evolve and serve a range of purposes from creating brand affinity, rewarding loyalty, helping shoppers discover and learn or just promoting convenience, such as Zara’s self-service check out.

 Without a doubt, there’s an exciting momentum building which is a win-win for consumers and retailers alike.

-If you are interested in a demo to see how we could provide our personalisation solutions for you and reduce return rates by 5% percentage points, Schedule A Free Consultation today.
+If you are interested in a demo to see how we could provide our personalization solutions for you and reduce return rates by 5% percentage points, Schedule A Free Consultation today.